devsantasot/wikimedia-challenge/README.md

 ### Conclusions
 Acording to the previus results:
 1. The application takes about 4 minutes to process 5 downloaded files.
 This measure may vary depending on the download speed.
-2. It uses 3.8 GB of RAM.
+2. In some parts of the process It uses 3.8 GB of RAM.
 This measurement may vary depending on the size of the file that has been processed.
+___
 * Author : Diego Santamaria Sotelo
 * Date   : 24/04/2021